Thursday, August 3, 2017

 Czech Out Wilber This Weekend

-The first weekend of August is nearly here and area folks -- young and old -- will be headed to the annual Wilber Czech Days Festival, one of Saline County's most noted and celebrated annual events since John Kennedy was president.
+The first weekend of August is nearly here and area residents will soon be headed to the annual Wilber Czech Days Festival, one of Saline County's most noted and celebrated events -- and a tradition since John F. Kennedy was president.

 Every year at this time, the population of Wilber swells to as many as 50,000 as folks traverse from miles around to celebrate their own Czech ancestry or just to pay tribute to some of the county's early pioneers and traditions.